berinaniesh/bible-web-old/README.md

 ## Alternative frontend

-An alternative frontend is being developed, with note taking capabilities, bookmarks, dark mode, easier navigation, cleaner and consistent UI, etc.
+An alternative frontend is being developed with note taking capabilities, bookmarks, dark mode, easier navigation, cleaner and consistent UI and much more.

 The dev version can be found [here](https://bible-web-sveltekit.vercel.app) (Not completely functional yet).
+The source code can be found [here](https://gitlab.com/berinaniesh/bible-web-sveltekit).

 No ETA.